cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

 ## Theta Upgrade (expected Q4 2021)

-Gravity Ethereum Bridge:
+- Cosmos <> Ethereum Gravity Bridge:
   - Transfer ATOM, ETH, ERC-20, and tokens on the Cosmos Hub between Ethereum- and Cosmos-compatible chains
   - Fee and reward model hosted across Comos and Ethereum
   - Adds light-weight infrastructure and operational requirements with minimal slashing conditions to all Hub validators
+- Budget Module
+  - Inflation funding directed to arbitrary module and account addresses
+- Farming Module

 ## Rho Upgrade (expected Q1 2022)

+- Interchain Security v0
+  - The Cosmos solution to shared security that uses the entire validator set of the Cosmos Hub to secure a separate blockchain.
+  - Allows independent modules like Gravity DEX or Bridge to live on separate chains with their own development cycles.
-Cosmos SDK v0.44
+- Cosmos SDK v0.44

-Tendermint v0.35

-Groups module:
+  - Groups module:
     - Enables higher-level multisig permissioned accounts, e.g., weight-based voting policies
+  - Meta-Transactions
+    - Allows transactions to be submitted by separate accounts that receive tips.
+  - Gov Module Improvements
+    - Execution of arbitraty transactions instead of just governance proposals.
+    - Enables much more expressive governance module.
+- Tendermint v0.35

-Interchain accounts:
+- Interchain accounts
   - A requirement in order to manage accounts across multiple blockchains
   - Aims to provide locking/unlocking mechanisms across IBC-enabled blockchains
+  - Would allow custody providers to service any IBC connected blockchain through a common interface on the Hub.

-NFT module:
+- NFT module
   - Enable simple management of NFT identifiers, their owners, and associated data, such as URIs, content, and provenance
   - An extensible base module for extensions including collectibles, custody, provenance, and marketplaces

-Chain name service:
+- Chain name service
   - Allows registration of unique chainids for IBC
   - Interoperable with cross-chain validation and interchain staking

 ## Lambda Upgrade (expected Q2 2022)

-Staking derivatives:
-- Frees secure and low-risk delegations for use in other parts of the Cosmos ecosystem
-- Features include enabling transfer of rewards and voting rights

-Interchain staking:
+- Interchain Security v2
   - Cosmos solution to shared security using cross chain validation and interchain accounts
   - Enables a parent chain, e.g., Cosmos Hub, to be in charge of producing blocks for a baby chain
   - Validators of a baby chain will have their ATOM stake on the Cosmos Hub slashed for misbehaviour
+- Staking derivatives
+  - Frees secure and low-risk delegations for use in other parts of the Cosmos ecosystem
+  - Features include enabling transfer of rewards and voting rights
+- Cosmos SDK v0.45
+  - SMT
+  - Postgres indexing
+  - Protobuf v2

-Token Issuance:
+- Token Issuance
   - Enables creation of tokens directly on the Hub
   - Aims to provide ERC20 capabilities
+- Gravity DEX v2
+  - Order matching

 ## Future Upgrades